 Every morning, the WHOOP application gives me a recovery score, expressed as a percentage (e.g., 75% recovered), based on key metrics from my heart, nervous system and sleep performance.
 Depending on my recovery, WHOOP suggests how much strain I should take on that day to prevent over-training and to lower the risk of injury.

 What’s interesting is that you can use the recovery score for much more than planning your next workout.
-For example, low recovery a few days in a row, without an obvious reason (i.e. strenuous workout sessions) has been an incredibly reliable indicator of my body fighting off a virus.
+For example, having a low recovery score for a few days in a row without an obvious reason (i.e., strenuous workout sessions) has been an incredibly reliable indicator that my body is fighting off a virus.